Selindek/spring-data-jpa-acl/acl/README.md

 	    @Query("select p from SimpleAclUser p")
 	    List<SimpleAclUser> mySelect();

-You can annotate such methods with the @NoAcl annotation to prevent the warnings.
+You can annotate such methods with the @NoAcl annotation to prevent these warnings.

 @NoAcl annotation is also useful if you want to create methods (or repositories) without permission checks.
 (E.g. you want a repository with full ACL support for your API and an other one without permission checks for inner use for your scheduled tasks.)

-If you also want to use Spring Data Rest module, you can include it the same way:
+If you also want to use Spring Data Rest module, you can include it the usual way:

     <dependency>
       <groupId>org.springframework.data</groupId>